vSAN Max Design and Operational Guidance

 Summary

-VMware believes that aggregated vSAN HCI clusters and disaggregated vSAN Max clusters serving vSphere clusters can provide a powerful combination to your enterprise needs.
+We believe that aggregated vSAN HCI clusters and disaggregated vSAN Max clusters serving vSphere clusters can provide a powerful combination to your enterprise needs, and can serve as the unified storage platform for all workloads running on VMware Cloud Foundation.
 The recommendations above will help customers achieve the highest levels of performance, resilience, and operational simplicity for their environments powered by vSAN Max.

 Additional Resources